Contemporary Indology at Inalco (1)

 A brief history of India - from land of a thousand gods to world power

 "Seen from afar, India is a land of legends that has fascinated travelers: the land of fakirs, fighting elephants and snake charmers has seen the birth of wisdoms and philosophies galore, and the Indian Union is the only country in the world to have preserved the polytheism that once dominated the planet.
 But religion does not reign supreme.
 An acute taste for mathematics, wise management of religious diversity, active policies of positive discrimination, linguistic nationalism: India is constantly drawing on the past to reinvent itself and nurture the soft power it wants to exert in the world.
 Anne Viguier explores its long cultural and political history.
-Since 2014, India has been governed by a strongman, Narendra Modi, who intends to unify a country aiming for superpower status.
+Since 2014, India has been ruled by a strongman, Narendra Modi, who intends to unify a country aiming for superpower status.
 Will he be able to do so?"

 Anne Viguier is a historian specializing in India.
 A lecturer at Inalco and member of the CESSMA laboratory, she is currently director of Inalco's South Asia and Himalayas department.
 She has co-edited several books including, Territoires, textes et savoirs au pays tamoul (Bulletin des Études indiennes, 2021), and the Encyclopédie des historiographies, Afriques, Amériques, Asies, vol. 1 (Presses de l'Inalco, 2020).